 The Service Name identifies a SRV/TXT resource record (RR) pair.
-The SRV RR specifies the host and the port of the endpoint.
+The SRV RR specifies the host and port of an endpoint.
 The TXT RR provides additional information in the form of key/value pairs.
 DNS-Based Service Discovery is accomplished by sending a DNS request for PTR records with the name <ServiceType>.<Domain>, which will return a list of zero or more Service Names.